Cast Urethane / Polyurethane Rollers

 Cast urethanes are compounded using one of two base urethane materials, ester urethane or ether urethane.
 Esters and ethers can be further broken down into two subcategories, TDI (toluene di-isocyanate) and MDI (methylene diphenyl di-isocyanate).
 TDI’s are typically cured with MOCA (MBOCA) while MDI’s are typically cured with TMP’s.
 Depending on what physical properties are required, other curatives can be used to offer peak performance of the final urethane component.
 The formulation can be manipulated to achieve the true physical properties required by the engineer for the desired part or roller.
 For example, other additives can be combined with the cast urethane formulations to enhance desirable characteristics such as improved or reduced coefficient of friction.
 A wide range of durometer can be accomplished from 20 Shore A to 70 Shore D as well as different tensile strengths, oil resistance, or compression sets depending upon the urethane formulation.

-Limitations include early failure in high temperature service, moist hot environments, and when exposed to certain chemicals.
+Limitations of polyurethane include early failure in high-temperature service, moist hot environments, and when exposed to certain chemicals.

 Ask us if we have a cast urethane formulation to improve your roller cover or molded part.

 We use Nitrile as a baseline rubber guide in this chart.

 |Hardness Range P&J||370-0||370-0||30-13||370-0||200-13||200-13|